Updated: August 2020

 #1 Sheikh Mohammed Bin Rashid (Emaar) Boulevard

-A fairly recent development and still in the process of getting new eating outlets, Sheikh Mohammed Bin Rashid Boulevard located in the Dubai Downtown area has proved to be an excellent alternative to Souk Al Bahar with the variety of eating options available.
+Sheikh Mohammed Bin Rashid Boulevard located in the Dubai Downtown area has proved to be an excellent alternative to Souk Al Bahar (in Dubai Downtown) with the variety of eating options available.
 It's a street decorated with well-lit up trees and lined with al fresco cafes and restaurants.
 Even some hotel chains have come up offering amazing lounges, views of Burj Khalifa and superb ambiance.
 Simply saunter down the boulevard from the Dubai Mall or you could hop on the Dubai Trolley from Burj Khalifa and Dubai Fountains area to come to the Boulevard.
 From local to international chains, this is one of the upcoming, trendy and uniquely cool places to hang out in Dubai.

 #2 Marina Walk